aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.gridweb/gridwebbean/_index.md

 ```

-the session cache store path when session mode is File or ViewState, etc: gridweb.SessionStorePath="c:/mytempdir/session"; then it will store session data in c:/mytempdir/session
+Gets the session cache store path when session mode is File or ViewState, etc: gridweb.SessionStorePath="c:/mytempdir/session"; then it will store session data in c:/mytempdir/session

 **Returns:**
 java.lang.String